ghamut/automated-venture-capitalist/README.md

-# automated-venture-capitalist
+# The Automated Venture Capitalist
+Investing is hard because there are an incredible number of factors that influence to the success or failure of ventures.
+Some of these factors are within a venture's control, and others are not.
+This respository contains an AI method, tool, and dataset to understand these factors and the complex interactions between them so that organizations and members of the general public can do a better job assessing risk and identifying investment opportunities.

+### In this Repository
-Contains information for the AAAI-KDF'20 paper "The Automated Venture Capitalist: Data and Methods to Predict the Fate of Startup Ventures".
+Specifically, this repository supports information presented in the AAAI-KDF'20 paper "The Automated Venture Capitalist: Data and Methods to Predict the Fate of Startup Ventures".

 - `Analysis.m` is a Matlab script that contains the analyses presented in the paper.